AvyAddons/BlizzardBars_Mouseover/README.md

 ## Chat Commands

+- `/bbm`: Opens the configuration panel
+- `/bbm config`: Opens the configuration panel
+- `/bbm toggle`: Make all bars visible temporarily (until /reload or the next toggle)
 - `/bbm pet [on|off]`: Toggle pet bar mouseover.
-No argument will toggle the bar.
+No argument will toggle the bar
-- `/bbm toggle`: Make all bars visible temporarily (until /reload or the next toggle)
-- `/bbc`: Open the addon configuration panel.
+- `/bbm help`: Displays a list of commands

 ## Contributors